 Since beginning his professional career as an academic, Dr. Moore has made significant contributions to the fields of school counseling, gifted education, urban education, multicultural counseling/education, higher education, and STEM education.
 More specifically, in less than nine years, he has published over 100 refereed articles, editor reviewed articles, book chapters, special theme issues, etc. These publications have appeared or are scheduled to appear in journals, such as the The Urban Review; Exceptional Children; Journal of College Student Development; Journal of Educational Foundations; Journal of Urban Education: Focus on Enrichment; Journal of Counseling & Development; Teachers College Record; The High School Journal; Urban Education; Elementary School Journal; Gifted Child Quarterly; Roeper Review; Theory Into Practice; Journal of Mental Health Counseling; NASAP Journal; Journal of Negro Education; American Behavioral Scientist; Black History Bulletin; Understanding Our Gifted; Gifted Child Today; Gifted Education Quarterly; Journal of Thought; E-Journal of Teaching and Learning Diverse Settings; Counseling and Values; The Family Journal: Counseling and Therapy for Couples and Families; International Journal for the Advancement of Counseling; Journal of Technology in Counseling; The Western Journal of Black Studies; The Journal of Men’s Studies; Journal of African American Studies; Journal of Black Studies; Mid-Western Educational Researcher; Student Affairs Online; and Psych Discourse.

-In regard to book chapters, he has published in books, such as A call for change: Providing solutions for black male achievement; Counseling around the world: An international handbook; African American students in urban schools: Critical issues and solutions for Ashievement; The international encyclopedia of education (3rd Edition); Empowering teachers for equity and diversity: Progressive perspectives on research, theory, and practice; Handbook for African American education; The influences of racial and ethnic identity in education; Racism as a barrier to cultural competence in mental health and educational settings; The handbook of secondary gifted education; Spirituality as the fifth force in counseling and psychology: Implications for research, training, and practice; Professional school counseling: A handbook of theories, programs, & practices; Critical incidents in group counseling; Linking lives across borders: Gender-Sensitive practice in international perspective; Diversity issues in American colleges and universities: Case studies for higher education and student affairs professionals; The handbook of thanatology: Essays on the social study of death; Science careers: Personal accounts from the experts; The Black student’s guide to graduate and professional school success; A guidebook: Practices of multicultural competencies; Counseling employees: A multifaceted approach; Retaining African American faculty, administrators, and students in the 21st century and beyond: A Tale of multiple paradigms; Student services for approaches to enhancing their collegiate educational experience; and Brothers of the Academy: Up and coming Black scholars earning our way in higher education.
-In May 2012, with Peter Lang Publishers, Dr. Moore co-edited (with Dr. Chance W. Lewis of University of North Carolina Charlotte) African American students in schools: Critical issues and solutions for achievement, and he is also scheduled to write and co-edit numerous other books.
-For example, he signed book contracts with Charles C. Thomas Publishers to co-edit (with Dr. Deryl F. Bailey of University of Georgia) Survival of the fittest: Navigating your way through the counselor education graduate school experience, with Emerld Group Publishing Limited to co-edit African American Male Students in PreK-12 Education Contexts: Implications for Research, Policy, Practice (with Dr. Chance W. Lewis of University of North Carolina Charlotte), with University Press of America, Inc. to co-edit (with Dr. Lawrence O. Flowers of Fayetteville State University and Lamont A. Flowers of Clemson University) The evolution of learning: Science, technology, engineering, and mathematics (STEM) education at Historically Black Colleges and Universities, and with Sage Publishers to co-author (with Dr. Donna Y. Ford of Vanderbilt University) Multicultural counseling for diverse gifted learners: A guide for practice.
+In regard to book chapters, he has published in books, such as Building on resilience: Models and frames of Black male success across the P-20 pipeline; A call for change: Providing solutions for black male achievement; Counseling around the world: An international handbook; African American students in urban schools: Critical issues and solutions for Ashievement; The international encyclopedia of education (3rd Edition); Empowering teachers for equity and diversity: Progressive perspectives on research, theory, and practice; Handbook for African American education; The influences of racial and ethnic identity in education; Racism as a barrier to cultural competence in mental health and educational settings; The handbook of secondary gifted education; Spirituality as the fifth force in counseling and psychology: Implications for research, training, and practice; Professional school counseling: A handbook of theories, programs, & practices; Critical incidents in group counseling; Linking lives across borders: Gender-Sensitive practice in international perspective; Diversity issues in American colleges and universities: Case studies for higher education and student affairs professionals; The handbook of thanatology: Essays on the social study of death; Science careers: Personal accounts from the experts; The Black student’s guide to graduate and professional school success; A guidebook: Practices of multicultural competencies; Counseling employees: A multifaceted approach; Retaining African American faculty, administrators, and students in the 21st century and beyond: A Tale of multiple paradigms; Student services for approaches to enhancing their collegiate educational experience; and Brothers of the Academy: Up and coming Black scholars earning our way in higher education.
+In May 2014, with Emerald Group Publishing Limited, Dr. Moore co-edited (with Dr. Chance W. Lewis of University of North Carolina at Charlotte) African American males in PreK-12 schools: Informing research, policy, and practice, and, in May 2012, with Peter Lang Publishers, he also co-edited (with Dr. Chance W. Lewis of University of North Carolina at Charlotte) African American students in schools: Critical issues and solutions for achievement.
+Additionally, Dr. Moore is also scheduled to write and co-edit numerous other books.
+For example, he signed book contracts with Charles C. Thomas Publishers to co-edit (with Dr. Deryl F. Bailey of University of Georgia) Survival of the fittest: Navigating your way through the counselor education graduate school experience, with University Press of America, Inc. to co-edit (with Dr. Lawrence O. Flowers of Fayetteville State University and Lamont A. Flowers of Clemson University) Advancing Educational Outcomes in Science, Technology, Engineering, and Mathematics at Historically Black Colleges and Universities, and with Sage Publishers to co-author (with Dr. Donna Y. Ford of Vanderbilt University) Multicultural counseling for diverse gifted learners: A guide for practice.